AkhtarTarakwadiya/AkhtarTarakwadiya/README.md

 # 🌟 Hey there, I'm **Akhtar Tarakwadiya**..! 👋

 Welcome to my GitHub!
-I’m a **Full-Stack Web Developer** who loves building modern, user‑centric, and scalable web applications... 🚀
+I’m a **Full-Stack Web Developer** who loves building modern, user‑centric, and scalable web applications.🚀
-Here you’ll find a mix of clean code, practical projects, and experiments with new technologies — all aimed at solving real‑world problems...
+Here you’ll find a mix of clean code, practical projects, and experiments with new technologies — all aimed at solving real‑world problems.

 ---